 The Nuclear Waste Management Organization (NWMO) is responsible for the implementation of Adaptive Phased Management, Canada's plan for the safe, long-term care of used nuclear fuel.
 Adaptive Phased Management involves the development of a large infrastructure project that will include a deep geological repository and a centre of expertise for technical, environmental and community studies.
-In May 2010, the NWMO initiated a multi-year process for selecting an informed, willing community to host a national facility for the long-term care of used nuclear fuel.

 The NWMO invites all Canadians and Aboriginal peoples of Canada to learn more and become involved in the management of Canada's used nuclear fuel.
 To support this involvement and demonstrate our commitment to transparency and accountability, the NWMO publishes an annual update to its five-year strategic plan, titled Implementing Adaptive Phased Management.
-The Plan is regularly assessed, strengthened and redirected as appropriate in the face of new information and comments we receive through our engagement initiatives.
+The plan is regularly assessed, strengthened and redirected as appropriate in the face of new information and comments we receive through our engagement initiatives.